sogno-platform/dpsim/docs/hugo/content/en/docs/Getting started/build.md

 make docs
 ```

-The resulting documentation will be generated in `Documentation/html/`.
+The result is generated in `build/docs/sphinx/html/`.
+Note that this target requires the Python

-## C++
+bindings, so it is only available when configured with `-DWITH_PYBIND=ON`.

-Install [Doxygen](http://www.doxygen.nl/) or use the Docker image.
+### C++

-Generate the C++ documentation by running Doxygen via CMake:
+Install [Doxygen](https://www.doxygen.nl/) or use the Docker image, then:

 ```shell
 mkdir -p build && cd build